-Encounter breaks out in north Kashmir’s Sopore
+Two terrorists eliminated in Sopore encounter

 India

-New Delhi, June 25: An encounter has broken out between the security forces and terrorists in north Kashmir's Sopore.
+New Delhi, June 25: Two terrorists have been eliminated by the security forces in an encounter that broke out this morning at Sopore in Jammu and Kashmir.

-The Army and the Central Reserve Police Force personnel launched a cordon and search operation, following specific inputs from the Jammu and Kashmir police regarding the presence of terrorists.
+The Army and the Central Reserve Police Force personnel launched a cordon and search operation, following specific inputs from the Jammu and Kashmir police regarding the presence of terrorists

+The encounter broke out after the terrorists opened fire.
+So far the security forces have eliminated 108 terrorists in J&K. Most of the terrorists who have been eliminated at from South Kashmir.
+In North Kashmir, there are an estimated 100 terrorists and a majority of them are from Pakistan.